 (3) Defense of transportation entities, including trucking companies, short line and regional railroads, in an array of litigation matters including actions brought under the Federal Employers’ Liability Act, claims for indemnification, insurance-related claims, and unique employment issues and actions.
 Kermit has successfully tried a number of cases in Federal and State courts and has also handled a number of arbitration matters.

-Additionally, Kermit serves as the City Attorney for the City of Meridian, Mississippi.
-In his capacity as City Attorney, Kermit manages the City’s outside counsel at multiple law firms and serves as chief legal adviser to the executive branch of the local government.
+Additionally, from 2019-2021, Kermit served as the City Attorney for the City of Meridian, Mississippi.
+In his capacity as City Attorney, Kermit managed the City’s outside counsel at multiple law firms and served as chief legal adviser to the executive branch of the local government.

 While at the University of Alabama, Kermit was a 4-year starter on the football team, was an All-SEC performer in 1987 and, in 1988, was selected as an All-American.
 Kermit is especially thankful for having been the first winner of the Sylvester Croom Commitment to Excellence Award while at Alabama.
 Kermit later attended the University of Alabama School of Law.
 During law school, Kermit received the Jerome Hoffman Leadership Award and was a member of the Farrah Law Society.
 In addition, he was selected for membership in the Bench & Bar Legal Honor Society.